What we choose to eat is as personal as the type of underwear that we put on in the morning (or not).

-So I don’t know how school works now, but when I was a kid we had a full hour for lunch and as soon as the lunch bell would ring, we marched our little asses into the lunchroom and gobbled down our food as quickly as it would go down.
-As soon as our food was devoured we would book it outside and play for the rest of the hour until the dreaded bell rang, telling us the fun was over.
+So I don’t know how school works now, but when I was a kid, we had a full hour for lunch and as soon as the lunch bell would ring, we marched our little asses into the lunchroom and gobbled down our food as quickly as it would go down.
+As soon as our food was devoured, we’d book it outside and play for the rest of the hour until the dreaded bell rang, telling us that the fun was over.

-My parents were hippies, and they didn’t want me eating crap, so my so my sweet dad made me a lunch every single morning.
+My parents were hippies and they didn’t want me eating crap, and so my sweet dad made me a lunch every single morning.
 He made it with love and without meat, and then he would write my name and draw colorful pictures and shapes on the brown paper bag with bright colored crayons.
 “Molly” was written out and surrounded with Shocking Pink hearts, Outrageous Orange spirals, Wild Watermelon flowers, and the occasional stick person with a Screamin’ Green arrow through its head.

 As a side note, my ability for being optimistic and cynical in the same exact moment makes perfect sense.
 Trust me.

 One morning my dad was running late and he didn’t have time to make my lunch, so he gave me money to sort it out at school.
 This was fine with me because all of the cool kids ate hot lunch and I thought it would give a boost to my status, but my excitement was demolished as soon as I saw that hot dogs were on the menu.

 My hopes of being cool went right out the window, along with lunch.
 When it was time to eat, I told the lunch monitor that I was vegetarian and didn’t eat hot dogs.
 She told me too bad and waved me off to the lunch line.
 It was hot dog city and I couldn’t do a thing about it.